 Through symbolism, metaphors, and research along the lines of mysticism, astrology, and numerology he is able to produce depth in his work which asks the viewer to think a bit deeper of what they are observing.

 Ink, one of the oldest known mediums, informs the viewer of complexity through simplicity because it strips out color theory and you’re left a gradient to work with.
-“If you can’t explain something simply, you obviously don’t know it that well" , Einstein said that, and in those words I knew that working monochromatically would help me better explain what was in my head.
+“If you can’t explain something simply, you obviously don’t know it that well" , Einstein said that, and in those words mentioned working monochromatically helped better explain what was in his head.

 -“My fascination with portraits began while I travelled in Europe.
 I remember going to these castles and palaces all my life, and in almost every room, there was a portrait.
-It was said that portraits were sort of a high commodity and the wealthy respected, and it was almost mandatory for any person in power to have.
+Mind you we weren't extremely well off as a family but travel and the education of culture and people played a very big role in shaping my life.
+I was very blessed to have parents that valued education of all kinds, and it was said that portraits were sort of a high commodity the wealthy respected, and it was almost mandatory for any person in power to have.
 I was boggled because even though having the royal families depicted in portraitures reflected status, a sense of hierarchy frozen in time to be remembered hundreds of years later, I never got to know who they were.
 So my mission with my portraits were to in a sense to express a persons essence in a very unique way.”